 GLS emphasizes independent study throughout the program, and the senior thesis acts as the final realization of the goals of the degree.
-Seniors take a course associated with the thesis in each semester: the four-credit Senior Colloquium in the fall and the six-credit Senior Thesis in the spring, when the final draft of the thesis is submitted and reviewed by its first reader (the instructor of the Colloquium/Thesis course) and a second reader who is well-versed in the thesis topic.
+Seniors take a course associated with the thesis in each semester: the four-credit Senior Colloquium in the fall and the six-credit Senior Thesis in the spring, when the final draft of the thesis is submitted and reviewed by its first reader (the instructor of the Colloquium/Thesis course).

 Each section unites students in the same concentration who have spent their junior year at various locations; thus, students gain a global perspective on their topics by drawing on the experience of their peers.
 The Colloquium/Thesis course offers grounding in the theoretical texts relevant to advanced work in the concentration, close guidance in the actual composition of the thesis, and practice in the oral presentation of complex ideas.
 The skills the Colloquium/Thesis course teaches—defining a major project’s parameters, testing concepts against actual experience, interpreting evidence and integrating the interpretations of prior thinkers, writing an extended argument—are germane to almost any future career.